Guide written by:

 - Single / double basin

-- Pedestal wash basins, whether modern or classic in style, cannot be installed onto a base unit.
+- Pedestal wash basins, whether modern or classic in style, cannot be installed on top of a base unit.

-- Wall-mounted basins create more floor space and offer easy access for those with reduced mobility.
+- Wall-mounted basins create more floor space and provide easy access to those with reduced mobility.

 - Countertop and inset wash basins require a sink unit for installation.